Walks in Herts with kids: Watton at Stone circular walk

 Terrain: aside from a slightly muddy area (which I managed to get my buggy through) you’ll be walking mostly on farm tracks and quiet lanes.

-Refreshments: The Bull in Watton is family friendly, there’s a good sized garden with a small play area and they do a decent Sunday roast.
-There’s also a decent cafe, Crumbs, and a second pub, the George and Dragon, further up the High Street.
+Refreshments: The Bull in Watton is family friendly, there’s a good sized garden and they do a decent Sunday roast.
+There’s also an excellent bakery and cafe, Crumbs, plus a second pub, the George and Dragon, further up the High Street.
 For more family friendly pub ideas, check out my post about pubs in Hertfordshire.

-Parking and transport: There is parking at the Nigel Poulton Community Centre (postcode SG14 3SF) or the High Street (check restrictions on weekdays), otherwise there is free parking at the train station (SG14 2RJ).
-There are direct trains from London Moorgate via Finsbury Park and Hertford, plus a bus service to and from Hertford and Stevenage.
+Parking and transport: Parking at the Nigel Poulton Community Hall (postcode SG14 3SF) should be used by hirers so try the High Street (check restrictions on weekdays), otherwise there is free parking at the train station (SG14 2RJ).
+There are direct trains from London Moorgate via Finsbury Park and Hertford North, plus bus services to and from Hertford, Ware and Stevenage.

 More family-friendly walks in Hertfordshire: